Question: Which would you rather have — more organic traffic or better rankings?

 It’s a trick question for most of us — we’d actually rather have both.
 That’s because we know that both search engine metrics can make a huge difference in our businesses.

 As you probably already know, Google tends to rank pages higher in search results based on the authority of that page.
 In modern SEO, links build up the page’s authority and improve its SEO value.
 In the same arena, duplicate content gets penalized.

 The right key word search term can mean the difference in traffic and rankings.

 What if you could access the most updated resources that would help you build the right links?
-You’d feel like the ultimate demon of search engine power, right?
 What difference would that make in your investment, considering that about 37% of business owners spend between $10,000 and $50,000 per month on link building?

 Over the years, I’ve come to understand that a link building campaign with useful content and quality anchor text phrases is easier than most people think.

 If you can develop and document your strategy, you’ll ultimately generate more authority links for your pages.
 Both content marketing and link building are like those interconnected steel rings magicians use — the ones that can’t be separated.

 In this in-depth post, I’ll show you 9 link building software resources that you can tap into any time that you want to.

 These resources provide scalable link-earning techniques, tips and best practices that are proven to work.
 When you implement them, your search engine rankings and site traffic will both improve.

 1. Broken Link Building Bible (source)